mirandadam/hsync/Specification.md

 ### 2.2.
 Scan Phase

 - **Parallel Execution:** Source and destination directories are scanned in parallel (independent threads, not synchronized to each other).
-- **Progress Display:** Show scan progress with file counts during this phase.
+- **Progress Display:** Show scan progress with file counts and aggregate size (human-readable) during this phase.
 - **Database Population:**
   - For each source file, record its metadata and determine if transfer is needed.
   - Compare against destination filesystem to determine sync status.